You found our list of the best office game room ideas.

 5. Video Game Tournaments

 Large-print word games are one of the best budget game room ideas for work.
 These games are inexpensive and easy to print.
-If your office has an industrial-size copier than you can print the games directly from the machine, otherwise, you can visit a print shop or print the game in sections on regular sized paper.
-Simply blow up a crossword puzzle, word search, or Scrabble tiles, then hang the games on a bulletin board or tape them to tables, and allow coworkers to collaborate to solve the challenges.
+If your office has an industrial-size copier, then you can print the games directly from the machine.
+Otherwise, you can visit a print shop or print the game in sections on regular-sized paper.
+Simply blow up a crossword puzzle, word search, or Scrabble tiles.
+Then, hang the games on a bulletin board or tape them to tables, and allow coworkers to collaborate to solve the challenges.
 You can also do this exercise with number games like Sudoku.